Josh Pastner shares updates on Georgia Tech’s newcomers, scheduling

 Pastner shared a brief update on each of the three in an interview with the AJC.

-Parham is a transfer from VMI, where he was sixth in the Southern Conference in scoring as a freshman (14.6 points per game) and led the league this past season as a sophomore (21.4).
+» Parham is a transfer from VMI, where he ranked sixth in the Southern Conference in scoring as a freshman (14.6 points per game) and led the league this past season as a sophomore (21.4).

-In two seasons, he averaged 2.8 3-pointers per game and shot 37 % from beyond the 3-point arc.
+In two seasons, he averaged 2.8 3-pointers per game and shot 37% from beyond the 3-point arc.
 He also averaged an even three assists per game.
-Parham has two years of eligibility remaining and is hoping to receive an immediate-eligibility waiver.
+Parham has two seasons of eligibility remaining and hopes to receive an immediate-eligibility waiver.

 On Parham: “I really like Bubba.
 He’s been highly dependable.
 Really good guy, and he can score the ball.
 He’s a better playmaker than I think people realize.
 He’s a good player.”

-David Didenko is a transfer from Palm Beach State College, a junior college in Florida where he played one season.
+» Didenko is a transfer from Palm Beach State College, a junior college in Florida where he played one season.
 A 6-foot-8 forward, Didenko signed with Tech last fall after an impressive showing as a perimeter shooter in preseason workouts and scrimmages.
-In the season, he averaged 3.8 points per game and shot 21.7 % (10 for 46) from 3-point range.
+In the season, he averaged 3.8 points per game and shot 21.7% (10-for-46) from 3-Point range.
 Pastner said that Didenko was better than his numbers showed.

 On Didenko: “David’s been good.
 David’s done a nice job.
 We’ve done a lot of individual stuff.
 There’s not been a lot of team (practice).
 We’re not really getting into team until we get to team practices (to prepare for the Spain trip in August).
 David’s done a nice job.
 I tell you, David’s a good athlete and he’s strong.”

-Asanti Price, the team’s lone incoming freshman, is a 6-foot-5 shooting guard from Columbia, S.C.
+» Price, the team’s lone incoming freshman, is a 6-foot-5 shooting guard from Columbia, S.C.
 He was an under-the-radar prospect who began to gain significant recruiting attention as his senior season progressed.
 Pastner has called him a “high-level shooter.”

 On Price: “Asanti, he’s only had a couple workouts because they’ve been in freshman orientation, but in the workouts, he’s shot the ball really well.”